mnichols/possum/README.md

     - `toState` The state you just transitioned to
     - `fromState` The state you just transitioned from
 * action: {String} the path of the handler you just called ; eg 'myState.myHandler'

+### Diagnostics

+`possum` likes to talk alot using the `debug` npm module.
+To enable logging, drop into your console and type `localStorage.debug = 'possum*'`.
+To turn it back off, type `localStorage.debug = undefined`.
+In node, you can  pass `DEBUG=possum*` as an environment variable.

+### Tests

+`make test` will by default run tests on Safari, Chrome, Firefox, and NodeJS.

+You can also do `make node` to quickly run tests or `make silent node` to shut possum up during test runs.

 ### Credits